MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-business-connectivity-service-applications.md

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the **Admin** tile to open the admin center.

 2. In the left pane of the admin center, under **Admin centers**, select **SharePoint** to open the SharePoint admin center.
 (You might need to select **Show all** to see the list of admin centers.)
-If this opens the new SharePoint admin center, select **Classic SharePoint admin center** in the left pane.
+If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-3. In the left pane, select **bcs**.
+3. In the left pane of the new SharePoint admin center, select **Classic features**.

+4. Select **More classic features**.

+5. Under **bcs**, select **Open**.

-4. In the **business data catalog** section, select **Manage BDC Models and External Content Types**.
+6. In the **business data catalog** section, select **Manage BDC Models and External Content Types**.

-5. Select the check box next to the name of the ECT or external system that you want to manage.
+7. Select the check box next to the name of the ECT or external system that you want to manage.

-6. On the ribbon, select **Set Object Permissions**.
+8. On the ribbon, select **Set Object Permissions**.

     ![A screenshot of the Set Object Permissions dialog for Business Connectivity Services in SharePoint Online.](media/6af13f29-5126-470e-b2b9-a59d0ad569ca.png)

-7. Enter a user account or group name in the text box, and then select **Add**.
+9. Enter a user account or group name in the text box, and then select **Add**.
 You can also select **Browse** to look for the name that you want.

-8. Select the name of the account or group for which you want to set access to the ECT or external system.
+10. Select the name of the account or group for which you want to set access to the ECT or external system.
 You can set permissions for only one account at a time.
 If you have multiple accounts or groups, you have to set levels of access for each account separately, by selecting them one at a time.

     The following table describes the permissions and their associated access levels.